AmigaLabs/clib4/README.md

 ### libpthread

-Clib2 now contain a native pthread implementation with some functions are not present in the pthread.libraries.
+Clib2 now contain a native pthread implementation with some functions are not present in the pthread.library.
-However mutex* function should be changed to use OS4 Mutexex instead of Semaphores
+However in the future mutex* function should be changed to use OS4 Mutexes instead of Semaphores

 ### librt

-aio* functions are present and they are in librt (like in linux).
+aio* functions are present and they are in librt (like on linux).
 Pthreads are needed to use all aio* functions

 ### libresolv